hphilpotts/veg-app-frontend/README.md

 - Firstly, I am going to retrieve username from the saved token within `sessionStorage` using `jwt-decode`, this is then saved as a state within `App.js` and will be used to check if a user is logged in, and for displaying a welcome message.
 - Logout functionality added which clears `sessionStorage` and sets the `loggedInUser` state in `App.js` to `null`.
 - Nav bar renders conditionally depending on if user is logged in or not.
+- Greeting message added and placeholder User Profile page added.
+- `getLoggedInUser` implemented within `useEffect` in `App.js` - this is to prevent App component from rendering nav bar as no logged in user upon manual refresh.

 ## Issues to resolve: